blackcuarzo/Android-Bootcamp/README.md

 # About

-Development history of an android bootcamp sponsored by Ceiba and Globant.
+Android bootcamp sponsored by Ceiba and Globant.